 Realm Houyi Estate

 The Chang Family purchased this property in 2010 from developer and majority owner of the San Diego Chargers football team, Alex Spanos.
 The Chang’s three children (Aimee, Jason and Chris) were all instrumental in the development of the property, winery and brand.
-J

 The name Nine Suns was carefully chosen to honor the Chang’s heritage.
 Nine Suns is part of a Chinese legend (often told to children) where 10 individual suns would rise and set each day taking turns doing so.
 One day all ten suns rose at once and the earth soon suffered due to the heat.
 Houyi, a mythological Chinese archer was given the task of eliminating the suns – he successfully shot down 9 suns leaving only one.

-The winery itself was well designed with significant thought behind some of the details and appearance.
-Juan Carlos Fernandez (architect for Cade Winery) was the primary architect for the winery, hospitality building and residence.
-2015 was the first vintage entirely crushed and fermented at their winery.
-All fermentation tanks are small and easily accessible from the nearby crush pads.
 The idea behind building walls around the parking lot is aesthetically pleasing but it also serves a purpose.
 Rather than initially seeing the great views from the parking lot – guests are meant to first enjoy the views after they walk up to the hospitality center.

-The winery features small lot tanks and a unique cave for barrel aging.
+The winery features a unique cave for barrel aging.
 The walls are unlike most caves in the valley in that they are not covered with rough looking shotcrete or gunnite.
 Rather this was the first winery (and probably the last) to test out a unique cave coating material called Elephant Armor.
 Texturally it is very smooth and is waterproof but was more challenging and time intensive to coat a cave compared to the traditional methods.
 Visually it is quite appealing, casting an elegant look to the overall appearance of their cave.

 A single sycamore tree growing in the distance to the south of the winery invites glances.
 It grows on a former helicopter pad which has been converted into a perfectly perched viewpoint.
 Both great views of Napa Valley spread out below and the nearby vineyards are part of the visual feast from here.